Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Discussion

 \subsection{Use of AI content detector}

-AI detectors can effectively flag and filter AI-generated content, thus have a great potential to mitigate the spread of fabricated misinformation.
-Even though AI content detectors are not completely reliable~\cite{macko2023multitude}, it is one of the most efficient ways to check large volumes of content \cite{mitchell2023detectgpt}.
+AI detectors that effectively flag and filter AI-generated content can have great potential to mitigate the spread of fabricated misinformation.
+Even though AI content detectors are not completely reliable~\cite{macko2023multitude}, they are one of the most efficient ways to check large volumes of content \cite{mitchell2023detectgpt}.
 Some academic institutions have already begun employing AI content classifiers to classify AI-generated content.
-For example, Boston University's Faculty of Computing and Data Sciences encouraged the use of auto-detection tools \cite{bu_gaia_policy_2023} and Texas Tech University's Library recognized them as a useful tool\cite{Gregory_2023}.
-In contrast, Baylor University expressed doubts about the uncertainty of the detection process \cite{baylor2023} and the University of Pittsburgh prohibited the usage of AI detectors for their unstable error rates and concerns over unequal treatment of essays by non-native English speakers \cite{upitt2023}.
+For example, Boston University's Faculty of Computing and Data Sciences encouraged the use of auto-detection tools \cite{bu_gaia_policy_2023} and Texas Tech University's Library recognized them as a useful tool \cite{Gregory_2023}.
+In contrast, Baylor University expressed doubts about the uncertainty of the detection process \cite{baylor2023} and the University of Pittsburgh prohibited the usage of AI detectors due to their unstable error rates and concerns over unequal treatment of essays by non-native English speakers \cite{upitt2023}.

-Looking to the future, the adoption of AI content classifiers could greatly benefit academia by preserving the quality of research and reducing the costs associated with reviewing and verifying works.
+Looking to the future, the adoption of AI content classifiers could greatly benefit academia by preserving the quality of research and reducing the costs associated with reviewing and verifying work.